Open Bible Data Home About News OET Key

 2 Ki 24:18—25:7

-18Tsedkiyyah (Zedekiah) was twenty-one when he became king and he reigned from Yerushalem for eleven years.
+18Tsidkiyah (Zedekiah) was twenty-one when he became king and he reigned from Yerushalem for eleven years.
 (His mother was Yirmeyah’s daughter Hamutal from Livnah.)
 19He did what Yahweh had said was evil, just like Yehoyakin had done.
 20Because Yahweh was still very angry, he had the people of Yerushalem and all Yehudah driven away out of his sight.

-Then Tsedkiyyah rebelled against the Babylonian king.
+Then Tsidkiyah rebelled against the Babylonian king.

-25In the ninth year of Tsedkiyyah’s reign, on the tenth day of the tenth month, the Babylonian King Nevukadnetstsar brought all his army to Yerushalem.
+25In the ninth year of Tsidkiyah’s reign, on the tenth day of the tenth month, the Babylonian King Nevukadnetstsar brought all his army to Yerushalem.
 They made their camp outside the city, and then built attack structures all around it 2and besieged the city for two years.
 3The people didn’t have enough to eat and the famine became severe.
 4Then the Babylonians began breaking into the city, but the local fighters sneaked out at night through a gate between two walls near the king’s garden and escaped down to the desert plain.
-5However, the Babylonian soldiers chased after the king and they overtook him on the Yericho plains, and his army scattered.
-6King Tsedkiyyah was captured and taken to the Babylonian king at Rivlah, where he was sentenced7He was forced to watch as his sons were slaughtered, then his eyes were gouged out and he was taken to Babylon restrained with two bronze chains.
+5However, the Babylonian soldiers chased after the king and they overtook him on the Yeriho (Jericho) plains, and his army scattered.
+6King Tsidkiyah was captured and taken to the Babylonian king at Rivlah, where he was sentenced7He was forced to watch as his sons were slaughtered, then his eyes were gouged out and he was taken to Babylon restrained with two bronze chains.

 Collected OET-RV cross-references